rashidrafeek/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 ## The Mercator map

-In 1569mGerardus Mercator wanted to make a global world map that would be useful for navigation.
+In 1569, Gerardus Mercator wanted to make a global world map that would be useful for navigation.
 He lived in a time when sailing across vast ocean distances was the norm.
 (In 1492 Christopher Columbus had discovered America by sailing all the way from Spain.)
 The maps shown above are fine for artistic impressions and applications but not for navigation.
 The distortions prevent doing any accurate distance and bearing measurements on the map.